Back to top

 3. How long does it take to process a background check?

-Please allow 7-14 business days.
+Please allow at least 14 business days.

 4. How often must background checks be performed on program staff and volunteers?